 Firstly, do you sell frames?

 We don't, as it proves to be much more cost-effective to do the framing at the customer end.
 With most of our customers (over 20,000 of them) making multiple purchases, the additional costs of framing each print before shipping really add up quickly.
-We would have to charge for extra labour, frame storage (for all of the different choices), packaging, then have much larger parcel postage costs and insurances.
+We would have to charge for extra labour, frame storage (for all of the different choices), packaging, then have much larger parcel postage costs, plus insurances.

 So, how do I frame Art Prints ?